ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

 As someone that's pooling for RGTS right now, it's unreal and honestly, a bit demotivating, the amount of times I have thought "oh this map would be great", then looked in the source field and saw that the song's from another rhythm game, but we're still making it work, with the help of a good but not EGTS-level amount of custom mappers.

-As a player, I think current pool structure is honestly great!
+As a player, I think the current pool structure is honestly great!
 I think being too picky makes pooling hellish, and as long as polyrhythm HR1s stay away from me it's all okay in my book.

 </div>

+---

 As a final way to wrap up this whole article, we thought there would be only one way to ask our staff members to finish the very last EGTS edition, so here it is: